canjs/can-fixture/contributing.md

 2. clone it
 3. install dependencies with `npm install`

 At this point you should be able to open `test/test.html` and see everything passing.
+You may need to host the `can-fixture` folder.
+The [http-server](https://www.npmjs.com/package/http-server) package makes this easy.

 ### Exploring the code structure